rob-ert/bandwidth-on-demand/README.md

 To change the default jre in mac os X open java preferences.

 To decypt some properties you need to replace your `policy.jar` and `US_export_policy.jar`.
 The unlimited strength policy files are also on the [Oracle download site](http://www.oracle.com/technetwork/java/javase/downloads/index.html) at the bottom.
 Go to `/Library/Java/JavaVirtualMachines/1.7.0.jdk/Contents/Home/jre/lib/security` and replace the tow jar files with the ones in the jce zip file.

+### Postgresql
+When running postgresql on a Mac installed through Homebrew your conf file says it can have a maximum of 20 connections.
+When you would like to increase this because you are running out of connections you could do the following.
+Edit the `/usr/local/var/postgres/postgresl.conf` and change the `max_connections` to 100 for example.
+To make postgresql happy you should change some memmory settings by editing `/etc/sysctl.conf`

+    kern.sysv.shmmax=1073741824
+    kern.sysv.shmmin=1
+    kern.sysv.shmmni=4096
+    kern.sysv.shmseg=32
+    kern.sysv.shmall=1179648

+And restarting postgresql (for example) like

+    launchctl unload ~/Library/LaunchAgents/org.postgresql.postgres.plist
+    launchctl load ~/Library/LaunchAgents/org.postgresql.postgres.plist

 ## Running the Selenium tests